 Some companies prefer a document management system and a cloud storage service, eliminating the need to store paper files.
 All their documents are scanned and indexed, making them easier to manage and find.

 Other companies prefer to utilize a hard-copy storage system through a records management company and secure off-site records storage to manage their papers.
 This allows them to have access to their documents any time they need them, and still maintain hard-copy records for legal or regulatory purposes.

 Step 5: Create and document proper procedures

 Step 6: Create a disaster recovery plan

-Accidents and natural disasters happen- make sure that you have a disaster recovery plan in place to help eliminate any issues in case of a natural disaster, fire, flood, or worse.
+Accidents and natural disasters happen so make sure you have a disaster recovery plan in place to help eliminate any issues in case of a natural disaster, fire, or flood.

 Step 7: Training and implementation

-This is where selecting the right team and ensuring you have well-defined processes and procedures will come in handy.
+By selecting the right team and ensuring you have well-defined processes and procedures, your records management will be a success.

 8: Maintaining and auditing the record management system

-Once the system is implemented and you’ve completed all your training, It’s important to document any issues or inefficiencies that tend to happen with any large-scale implementation.
+Once the system is implemented and you’ve completed all your training, monitor and document any issues or inefficiencies that tend to happen with any large-scale implementation.